danarcher/XCom2SpookClass/README.md

 One Spook can be obtained from a new Point of Interest on the Geoscape, immediately upon starting  a new game.

 Further Spooks can be trained in the GTS.
+It is recommended not to have more than three Spooks on your roster in a Long War 2 campaign; though this is not currently enforced as a mechanic, this retains some balance between stealth and combat missions, and ensures your A team will have gained sufficient experience for the endgame.

 ## Post-Mission Training